the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 (cl-infrastructure-community-managers-benefits)=
 ## Benefits to having Research Community Managers
 * Able to offer meta-thinking about how the community is structured and run
-* Shares best practices around communication, collaboration, diversity, equity and inclusion, and other areas of research
+* Shares best practices around research, communication, collaboration, diversity, equity and inclusion, and other areas of research
 * Supports the upskilling of members via technical skill sharing and training
 * Supports other members of the community to take on more active roles, including leadership, increasing sustainability, resilience and expansion of the community
 * Stewarding initiatives to develop the community such as data standards, a Code of Conduct <mark>check style sheet on capitalisation of this</mark>, or training workshops
-* Offers a stable base for the community, to make information is captured, meetings happen and relationships are strengthened
+* Offers a stable base for the community, to make sure information is documented consistently, meetings happen and relationships are strengthened
-* Connecting groups working on similar projects together, to support increased collaboration
+* Connecting groups working on similar projects to support increased collaboration
-* Breaking down siloes between departments, fields, research groups
+* Breaking down silos between departments, fields and research groups
 * Greater understanding of the needs of the community